 Easter Seals Ontario is one of a number of organizations that provide scholarships for students with physical disabilities.
-Information about some other organizations that provide scholarships is available on this blog under Leaving School – Scholarships.

 You may also be eligible for scholarships from your community, from the College or University you are going to attend, or from hundreds of organizations that provide scholarships to outstanding students.
 Check the following websites:

 - The National Educational Association of Disabled Students (NEADS) – A consumer organization with a mandate to encourage self empowerment of post-secondary students with physical disabilities.
 The website has a list of various Student Awards/Financial Aid.

 - Scholarships Canada has information on over 80,000 scholarships.
 Check their website and find out if there are any that reflect your interests, geographic location or community.

 Preparing for Post Secondary Education